bozuko/bozuko/content/app/privacy.md

     When you provide Bozuko with your Personal Information, Bozuko may use it to provide the Services to you, facilitate communication between Bozuko and you and/or provide you with other information Bozuko feels may be of interest to you.
-Bozuko also uses information collected to customize, analyze, adjust and improve the Site to meet usersí needs.
+Bozuko also uses information collected to customize, analyze, adjust and improve the Site to meet users‚Äô needs.
-Bozuko also may use the information to enforce Bozukoís agreements with you, to prevent fraud and other prohibited or illegal activities and for other legally permissible purposes.
+Bozuko also may use the information to enforce Bozuko‚Äôs agreements with you, to prevent fraud and other prohibited or illegal activities and for other legally permissible purposes.
 These uses of your Personal Information may include, without limitation, the following:

-    1. Registered User Areas: Certain areas of the Site are accessible only to Registered Users (ìRegistered User Areasî).
+    1. Registered User Areas: Certain areas of the Site are accessible only to Registered Users (‚ÄúRegistered User Areas‚Äù).
 Bozuko may use the Personal Information that you provide when registering to become a Registered User and using Registered User Areas to: fulfill your specific requests; administer your account; send you information about enhancements, offers and features of the Registered User Areas and other information that Bozuko believes is relevant and useful to its Registered Users; and troubleshoot technical problems.
 Bozuko